 Business employment law is constantly changing, we are industry-leading in providing businesses across the UK with the advice they need to stay at the fore.
 We can assist in educating key figures in employment law changes as they happen.

 It is no longer the case that employees should receive just their basic salary during holidays.

 Employees are now entitled to their ‘normal pay’ whilst they are away on holiday.
 This means that they are entitled to the same pay they would have received had they been at work.

-An employee’s normal pay means payments that:
+An employee’s normal pay means payments:

 This comes into play when employees are earning ‘extra’ payments on top of their basic salary; for instance, where employees earn things like commission and overtime and so on.

 The idea behind the decisions is that employees should not be deterred from taking annual leave through fear of missing out on extra payments that they could earn if they stay at work.

 In a case discussed by the Tribunal, voluntary overtime (i.e. overtime that an employee can volunteer to perform, but is under no obligation to perform) was contested as to whether it should be classed as ‘normal pay’ for the purposes of calculating holiday pay.

 The Tribunal decided, yes, voluntary overtime should form part of the holiday pay calculation and should be factored in when paying an employee during their annual leave.